MoveInc/www.leadmetadata.org/README.md

 # Overview

-This document is maintained by the FiveStreet.com team.
+This document is maintained by Move, Inc. (realtor.com).
 Please make suggestions by opening a Github Issue, or by forking and submitting a pull request.